Laoag

-It is the province's political, commercial, and industrial hub and the location of the Ilocos Region's busiest commercial airport.
+It is the province's most populous settlement, as well as its political, commercial, and industrial hub.
+The Ilocos Region's busiest commercial airport is also built in Laoag.
+It is also the northernmost city in the Philippines.

-The municipalities of San Nicolas, Paoay, Sarrat, Vintar, and Bacarra form its boundaries.
+The municipalities of San Nicolas, Paoay, Sarrat, Piddig, Vintar, and Bacarra form its boundaries.
 The foothills of the Cordillera Central mountain range to the east, and the South China Sea to the west are its physical boundaries.

-Laoag experiences the prevailing monsoon climate of Northern Luzon, characterized by a dry season from November to April and a wet season from May to October, occasionally visited by powerful typhoons.
+Laoag experiences a prevailing monsoon climate of Northern Luzon, characterized by a dry season from November to April and a wet season from May to October.
+Despite being battered by powerful typhoons occasionally, Laoag can still be referred to as the "Sunshine City".

 History

 Long before the coming of the Spaniards, there already existed an extensive region consisting of the present provinces of Ilocos Norte, Ilocos Sur, Abra, and La Union renowned for its gold mines.
 Merchants from Japan and China would often visit the area to trade gold with beads, ceramics, and silk.
 The Austronesian inhabitants of the region called their place samtoy, from sao mi itoy, which literally meant "this is our language."

 In 1571, when the Spanish conquistadors had Manila more or less under their control, they began looking for new sites to conquer.
 Legaspi's grandson, Juan de Salcedo, volunteered to lead one of these expeditions.
 Together with eight armed boats and 45 men, the 22-year-old voyager headed north.

 On June 13, 1572, Salcedo and his men landed in Vigan and then proceeded towards Laoag, Currimao, and Badoc.
 As they sailed along the coast, they were surprised to see numerous sheltered coves (looc) where the locals lived in harmony.
 As a result, they named the region "Ylocos" and its people "Ylocanos".

 As the Christianization of the region grew, so did the landscape of the area.
 Vast tracts of land were utilized for churches and bell towers in line with the Spanish mission of bajo de las campanas ('under the bells') – a proclamation by King Philip's 1573 Law of the Indies.
 In the town plaza, it was not uncommon to see garrisons under the church bells.
 The colonization process was slowly being carried out.